meltwater/mlabs-koa/docs/README.md

 ### `koaHealthy(options)`

 Standalone middleware that always sets either a 200 or 503 status code.
+It is meant to be used for an API health endpoint to verify minimal connectivity.

 If the request accepts JSON, it will set the body to either `{"healthy": true}` or `{"healthy": false}`.

-This middleware is not mounted anywhere by default, it is meant to be used for an API health endpoint.
+This middleware is mounted at `/ping` by default.

 #### Arguments